Why Is Artificial Intelligence Dangerous

 AI systems learn and adapt to their environment, which can lead to unpredictable behaviors.
 Algorithmic decisions that are based on patterns and datasets may lead to unexpected outcomes that were not anticipated during their development.
 Understanding and mitigating the risk of unintended behavior in AI systems is important to prevent potential harm.

-See also What Is A Benefit Of Applying Artificial Intelligence (ai) To Accenture’s Work?
+See also What Is Machine Learning In Artificial Intelligence

 Bias and Discrimination